3aed/Advanced-Fake-Data-Generator/README.md

   - Country-Specific IDs (e.g., SSN, IQAMA, CPF, Aadhaar)
 - **Flexible Output**:
   - Display data in a scrollable text area.
-  - Copy generated data to clipboard.
+  - Copy generated data to the clipboard.
   - Save data as TXT, CSV, or Excel files.
 - **Customizable Record Count**: Generate 1 record, a random number (10-15), or a custom amount.
 - **Responsive UI**: Clean and intuitive interface with support for dynamic language and country selection.